Sponsored Links

 In this post I will explain how to provide routing between two VLANs on a simple Layer 2 switch using a Cisco router with just one interface.
 This is called also Router-on-a-stick.
 This configuration is usually asked as a question in CCNA exams, so I hope it will be helpful for people preparing for certification.
 Lets see the diagram below to get us started:

 The router uses just a single interface connected to a trunk port on the switch.
 The Router interface can be divided into two subinterfaces, with each subinterface belonging to the appropriate VLAN.
-The switch port connected to the router must be a trunk in order to be able to carry both VLANs towards the router port.
-Lets see the configuration below:

 SWITCH CONFIGURATION